awsdocs/aws-lambda-developer-guide/doc_source/services-cloudformation.md

       Tracing: Active
 ```

-If the function that the custom resource invokes isn't defined in a template, you can get the source code for `cfn-response` from [cfn\-response Module](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-lambda-function-code-cfnresponsemodule.html) in the AWS CloudFormation User Guide\.
+If the function that the custom resource invokes isn't defined in a template, you can get the source code for `cfn-response` from [cfn\-response module](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-lambda-function-code-cfnresponsemodule.html) in the AWS CloudFormation User Guide\.

-For a sample application that uses a custom resource to ensure that a function's log group is created before another resource that depends on it, see [Error Processor Sample Application for AWS Lambda](samples-errorprocessor.md)\.
+For a sample application that uses a custom resource to ensure that a function's log group is created before another resource that depends on it, see [Error processor sample application for AWS Lambda](samples-errorprocessor.md)\.

-For more information about custom resources, see [Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) in the *AWS CloudFormation User Guide*\.
+For more information about custom resources, see [Custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) in the *AWS CloudFormation User Guide*\.